uthcode/learntosolveit/source/beingagooddeveloper.rst

   (FWIW, I did with my project http://www.uthcode.com/ wherein I attempted to solve all the exercises of Kernighan and Ritchie.)
 * Don't copy other programs.
-(I have to admit, I have copied, but after I understand, I try to uncopy them) (I have to aadmit, I have copied, but lafter I understand, I try to uncopy them and I would like to remove this parentised sentence in future)
+(I have to admit, I have copied, but after I understand, I try to uncopy them)
 * Start with toy programs. start writing small, simple and then you can move to bigger and more useful one later. ( வி. சு.)
 * whenever you are in doubt write a small program; this saves lots of time, and